Nuclear Power and Contemporary Religion

 The Prism of the Lotus Sutra

-The Prism of the Lotus Sutra (1) The White Lotus / The Bodhi Tree by Atsushi Kanazawa
+The Prism of the Lotus Sutra (2) The Udumbara Flower / The Mandarava Flower by Atsushi Kanazawa

 Atsushi Kanazawa is a Professor in the Faculty of Buddhism at Komazawa University, Tokyo.
 He specializes in the Indian philosophy of language and the history of Indian philosophy and culture.

-Building the Great Sacred Hall by Nikkyo Niwano
+Designation of the Second President by Nikkyo Niwano

 The Threefold Lotus Sutra: A Modern Commentary (114)